Volunteers gather to provide meals for those working to repair Cushing community

 “I love the people.
 I pastor a church here locally and so we want to help the people.
 And we have the facilities and the capabilities to so we jump in wherever we’re needed,” Self said.

-Leslie Nichols lives in Appleby.
-And while she was not affected by the storm, she comes to Cushing everyday to teach at the high school.
+Leslie Nichols said she lives in Apple By and was not affected by the storm, but she comes to Cushing everyday to teach at the Highschool.
 She said Monday was just a normal school day, and since then, everything has changed.

 “I felt guilty almost.
 Getting up and having electricity and having warmth and the amenities and I just couldn’t do that.
 I was raised to serve others before myself.
 And so this is a lesson I can teach kids in my classroom that you cannot learn in a book,” Nichols said.